tuist/tuist/docs/docs/cloud/get-started.md

 tuist cloud organization update sso my-organization --provider google --organization-id my-domain.com
 ```

+> [!IMPORTANT]
+> You must be authenticated with Google using an email tied to the organization whose domain you are setting up.
 ## Create a project

 The next step is to create a project.
 You can easily do that with the following command: